 Betsy Clifford is a former National Team member.

 At the 1968 Winter Olympics, she was the youngest Canadian skier ever to compete.
 She finished 7th at the 1970 Alpine Skiing World Cup and 10th at the 1971 Alpine Skiing World Cup.
-In 1971, she won the Alpine skiing World Cup in slalom skiing.
+In 1971, she won the Alpine Skiing World Cup in slalom skiing.
 Clifford is from Ottawa.

-In 1970, she was inducted into Canada’s Sports Hall of Fame and in 1971 she was inducted into the Canadian Olympic Hall of Fame.
+In 1970, she was inducted into Canada’s Sports Hall of Fame, and in 1971, she was inducted into the Canadian Olympic Hall of Fame.

-Laurie Graham is a Canadian downhill skier from Inglewood, Ontario who represented Canada at the 1980, 1984 and 1988 Winter Olympics.
+Laurie Graham is a Canadian downhill skier from Inglewood, Ontario, who represented Canada at the 1980, 1984, and 1988 Winter Olympics.

 She won six World Cup victories and three National Downhill titles in her eleven years on the National Ski Team.
 She was the first North American woman to win a World Cup Super Giant Slalom skiing.
 She was the first North American to win on home soil at Mont-Tremblant, Quebec.
 In addition, Graham posted 34 top 10 FIS World Cup Downhill results.

-Pat was born in Victoria, Australia and later moved to Canada.
+Pat was born in Victoria, Australia, and later moved to Canada.
 He attended Dartmouth College.

 Steve Podborski is a former Crazy Canuck from Toronto and the Craigleith Ski Club.

-He joined the Canadian Alpine Ski Team in 1973 and made his World Cup debut in 1974 at age 17, scoring two top ten finishes in his first World Cup season.
-He was due to make his Olympic debut at the 1976 Winter Olympics in Innsbruck, however he ruptured two knee ligaments in an accident just before the Games.
+He joined the Canadian Alpine Ski Team in 1973 and made his World Cup debut in 1974 at age 17, scoring two top-ten finishes in his first World Cup season.
+He was due to make his Olympic debut at the 1976 Winter Olympics in Innsbruck; however, he ruptured two knee ligaments in an accident just before the Games.
 He won the bronze medal in the downhill at the 1980 Winter Olympics in Lake Placid.

 In 1982, Podborski became the first North American to win the World Cup season title in the downhill.
-In total, he won eight World Cup downhill races, including the notorious Hahnenkamm in Kitzbühel, Austria, which he won twice (1981–82).
+He won eight World Cup downhill races, including the notorious Hahnenkamm in Kitzbühel, Austria, which he won twice (1981–82).
 In 34 more races, he finished in the top 10.
 He retired following the 1984 season at age 26.
 Podborski was on the podium in World Cup races 20 times in approximately 100 races with 8 victories.

 Steve Podborski was inducted into the Ontario Sports Hall of Fame in 2002.